Surgery to remove the cancer is almost always the first treatment.

 Stage III Rectal Cancer

-Surgery to remove the tumor
+- Surgery to remove the tumor

-Radiation with chemotherapy before or after surgery
+- Radiation with chemotherapy before or after surgery

 Stage IV Rectal Cancer

 Other nonsurgical treatments include giving chemotherapy directly into the liver using radioactive isotopes (radioembolization) or cutting off the blood supply to the tumor in the liver (embolization).
-Often, chemotherapy directly into the liver is used with embolization (chemoembolization).
+Often, doctors give chemotherapy directly into the liver along with embolization.
+You may hear this called chemoembolization.